 Legoland theme park in Winter Haven Florida is a great place to spend a day or two with your family and although it is a theme park, it is not your typical one.
 It has so many wonderful and fun things to do, as most have, but it is very educational and challenging for your kids, inspiring them to create and build, while still having the charm of a park with rides and great places to eat.

-Picnic Areas – There are at least two of these areas in nice, shady spots that you can sit down with your family and have some nice meal time together.
+There are at least two of these areas in nice, shady spots where you can sit down with your family and have a nice meal time together.
 You can bring your own food in, and save some money on a meal, and they are very friendly about letting you do so.

 One area is across from the large wooden Dinosaur coaster, right past the kid’s safari ride, and the other is closer to the front of the park, in the Duplo section.
 Both are very nice, and the Duplo one is under a roof, while the Safari area one is under shady oak trees.
 This gives you a good choice and if you wanted to do more than one meal, you could go for each one and not be in the same area of the park each time.

 Many people who are huge fans of both Star Wars and Lego would know that they do sell several sets of building bricks that are from the movies, but you may not expect there to be several things in the park that relate to them as well.